CLAI-UdA/Argumentation-Decision-Framework/README.md

-# Modeling Software Design Choices with Argumentation
+# Argumentation-Decision-Framework
+A bipolar argumentation-based framework to support technology selection in software architecture.
+The framework models design options as arguments, captures attack and support relations, and applies argumentation semantics to derive explainable and rational architectural decisions.

+## Project status
 This is an ongoing project whose aim is to model software design choices with argumentation frameworks.
 It is supported by the PNRR project FAIR –- Future AI Research (PE00000013), Spoke 9 -- Green-aware AI, under the NRRP MUR program funded by the NextGenerationEU.

-Files with extension `.af` are argumentation frameworks.
-For some of them, the files with same name and extension `.txt` show the correspoing results.

-### Authors
+## Authors
   - Gianluca Amato (gianluca.amato@unich.it)
   - Fabio Fioravanti
   - Maria Chiara Meo
   - Francesca Scozzari

+## Repository structure
+Files with extension `.af` are argumentation frameworks.
+For some of them, the files with same name and extension `.txt` show the correspoing results.

 ## How to run the model